Does Trump have the authority to halt immigration?

 But the president would probably cite the same legal authority that he used to justify his March 11 executive order restricting entry by travelers from countries coping with the pandemic; it's a provision of federal law — the Immigration and Nationality Act — that gives a president very broad power.

 Federal courts have said that language places very few limits on the president's authority to restrict entry to the U.S. The law says nothing about what factors a president should consider or how long a suspension should last.
-The most recent Supreme Court ruling to consider the provision came in 2018, when the court upheld third iteration of Trump's travel ban.
+The most recent Supreme Court ruling to consider the provision came in 2018, when the court upheld the third iteration of Trump's order restricting entry of travelers from several Muslim countries.
 The court said the statute "exudes deference to the president in every clause."

 The court also noted that in the past, presidents have offered very little in the way of justification for invoking the statute.
 President Bill Clinton, for example, explained in one sentence why he suspended entry of Sudanese government and military officials in 1996, saying simply that it was "in the foreign policy interests of the United States."